-Me: It’s Sean Connery’s son, Jason.
+Me: He’s Sean Connery’s son, Jason.
 He finds fame and fortune in ITV’s Robin of Sherwood shortly after this.

 Sue: Oh yes.
 I remember him, now.
-He was a bit of a heart-throb, wasn’t he?
-When I made a living driving up and down the motorway selling posters for Anabas in the mid-eighties, he was very popular.
+He was a bit of a heartthrob, wasn’t he?
+He was very popular when I made my living driving up and down the motorway selling posters in the mid-1980s.
 I probably made a canny commission off of his face.

-Jason Connery is Jondar, a Varosian rebel who now finds himself on the wrong end of a laser beam.
+Jason Connery is playing a Varosian rebel named Jondar who finds himself on the wrong end of a laser beam.

 Sue: It’s a very bleak start.
-This is getting to be a habit.
+It’s getting to be a habit.

-Two Varosians, Etta and Arak, watch Jondar’s torture from the comfort (if that’s the right word) of their own home.
+Two Varosians named Etta and Arak watch Jondar being tortured on a TV screen in the comfort (if that’s the right word) of their living room.

-Sue: Who do these two remind you of?
+Sue: (Laughing) Who do these two remind you of?

 Me: Yes, I know.
-I bet I have less hair than Stephen Yardley by the time this is over.
+And I bet I have even less hair than Stephen Yardley by the time this is over.

-Sue: Peri’s just been for another session in the TARDIS gym.
-Has she got versions of the same costume in every colour of the rainbow?
-And have you noticed how her top is practically see-through?
+Sue: Peri’s been for another session in the TARDIS gym by the look of it.
+Has she got different versions of the same costume in every colour of the rainbow?
+And have you noticed how her top is practically see-through this week?

 Sue: Oh, it’s Martin Thingy.
-He’s been in Doctor Who before.
+He’s been in Doctor Who before, hasn’t he?

-Sue: Yes, it’s one of the few I do remember.
-I’m trying to forget it, though.
+Sue: It’s one of the few I do remember.
+I am trying to forget it, though.